ahoneybun/nix-configs/README.md

 - `peebee.nix` : This file is for my PinePhone.
 - `vetra.nix` : This file is for my Pi 4B.

-## Shell Nix files: (nix-configs/shell/)

-These files are for building software or for spinning something up like CUDA.

-- `cuda-shell.nix` : This file setups CUDA (currently 11.7).
-- `system76-docs` : This is for building support.system76.com on NixOS for development.

 ## Web Nix files: (nix-configs/web/)

 These files are for websites such as LAMP and NGINX.